 The English department offers the following programs:

-English - Creative Writing Emphasis Major and Minor
+English - Creative Writing Emphasis Major, Minor and Certificate

-English - Critical Studies in Literatures, Cultures, and Film Emphasis Major and Minor
+English - Critical Studies in Literatures, Cultures, and Film Emphasis Major, Minor and Certificate

 English - Linguistics Emphasis Major

-English - Rhetorics of Science, Technology, and Culture Emphasis Major and Minor
+English - Rhetorics of Science, Technology, and Culture Emphasis Major, Minor and Certificate

 Multimedia Communication Minor